 The Patrick J. Leahy War Victims Fund, managed by the U.S. Agency for International Development (USAID), serves as an important source of U.S. assistance to civilian victims of conflict in developing countries.
 Established in 1989, the Leahy War Victims Fund maintains a dedicated source of financial and technical support for people with disabilities, particularly those who sustain mobility-related injuries from anti-personnel landmines, unexploded ordnance, and other injuries resulting from armed conflict and civil disorder.
-To date, the Leahy War Victims Fund has provided \$260 million in assistance to more than 50 countries.
+To date, the Leahy War Victims Fund has provided \$293 million in assistance to more than 50 countries.

-Originally tasked with delivering immediate care, the Leahy War Victims Fund widened its scope of activities to include development programs that accommodate the changing needs of the populations they serve, and support for the establishment of a framework for sustainable services in developing countries.
+Originally tasked with delivering immediate care, the Leahy War Victims Fund widened its scope of activities to include development programs that accommodate the changing needs of the populations they serve and support for the establishment of a framework for sustainable services in developing countries.
 The fund also contributes to the development and enforcement of international standards to ensure that practitioners who provide care to survivors are qualified and experienced.
 In addition, the Leahy War Victims Fund ensures that treatment and equipment are used appropriately and effectively to increase the mobility of conflict-affected people with disabilities

-In Fiscal Year 2017, the Leahy War Victims Fund initiated new activities in Laos and Georgia.
-The Fund continued support for regional activities in the Middle East (Jordan, Lebanon, and West Bank/Gaza) and in Francophone West Africa (Mali, Niger, and Senegal), as well as in Burma, Colombia, the Democratic Republic of Congo, Haiti, Nepal, Ukraine, and Tajikistan.
-In partnership with the International Committee of the Red Cross and the World Health Organization, initiatives spanning multiple countries provided direct assistance to individuals affected by conflict, trained service providers, supported the development of international standards related to rehabilitation and assistive technology, and increased access to appropriate assistive devices
+In Fiscal Year 2018, the Leahy War Victims Fund supported activities in Burma, Colombia, Georgia, Haiti, Laos, Nepal, Tajikistan, and Ukraine.
+In partnership with the International Committee of the Red Cross and the World Health Organization, the Fund also supported initiatives spanning multiple countries that provided direct assistance to individuals affected by conflict, trained service providers, supported the development of international standards related to rehabilitation and assistive technology, and increased access to appropriate assistive devices.
+Spending in Fiscal Year 2018 totaled approximately \$13.5 million.